andrewshrout/andrewshrout.github.io/mapstack_page.md

 ## Real Estate ETL Pipeline

-**Project description:** Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+**Project description:**
+For a proptech startup, I acquired >4M data points a month, and cleaned them

+I set up multiple scrapers on digitalocean droplets, and automated them with cronjobs to scrape bimonthly.
+They reported to telegram with telemon, and deposited the data into an S3 bucket.
+This triggered Cloudwatch (for reporting), and lambda functions which would clean the data and deposit into an AWS RDS.
+It would then be fetched client side via CQL, and a Geoserver set up on an EC2 instance.

 ### 1. Scrapers

-I set up multiple scrapers on digitalocean droplets, and automated them with cronjobs to scrape bimonthly.

 [Apartments.com Scraper](https://github.com/andrewshrout/apartment-scraper)
 <br>